LehanDong/lehandongwebsite/_pages/publications.md

 * “Seigniorage and Monetary Policy Transmission” with Dr. Chen Huang, Tsinghua University
 * “CRA Enforcement and Racial Equity: Evidence from HMDA Mortgage Approvals” with peers, guided by Prof. Turken, Johns Hopkins University

-### Research Experience:
+### 🔬 Research Assistant
-***Research Assistant – Tsinghua University, Center for International Finance and Economics***
+**Tsinghua University, Center for International Finance and Economics**
+*Jun 2024 – Present | Beijing, China*

+At Tsinghua, I assist Professors Jiandong Ju and Dr. Chen Huang in research spanning monetary policy, capital flows, and international trade.

-Seigniorage & AI Research
+#### Seigniorage & AI-Based Commentary
-- Cleaned and organized central bank income statements (FRED & Fed Board) to support seigniorage modeling
-- Applied difference-in-differences and machine learning to simulate behavioral responses to monetary policy
+Structured and cleaned central bank income statement data (FRED & Fed) to support seigniorage modeling, and applied difference-in-differences and machine learning methods to simulate behavioral responses to policy.
+This work contributes to an AI-driven macroeconomic commentary system.
-- Contributed to an AI-driven economic commentary system by aligning monetary, trade, and AI research teams

-Trade Policy
+#### U.S.–China Trade Policy
-- Evaluated the short- and long-term effects of U.S. reciprocal tariffs on exchange rate volatility and equity markets
-- Synthesized insights from academic papers on trade friction, export response, and firm adaptation
-- Led editing and publication for *Paper Express* and *Report Study* research brief series
+conducted policy impact analysis on U.S. reciprocal tariffs, reviewing papers on trade frictions and firm-level responses.
+Also contributed to editing and publishing the *Paper Express* and *Report Study* brief series.

-Capital Market Policy – Hengqin Project
-- Conducted multi-country benchmarking (Hong Kong, Thailand, ASEAN) on capital account openness
-- Drafted strategic recommendations for phased capital account reform and regulatory harmonization
-- Produced **policy-facing visualizations** and internal briefs using Python and Excel to communicate capital flow bottlenecks and risks
+#### Capital Account Liberalization (Hengqin Project)
+For a regional integration project, benchmarked capital regimes in Hong Kong, Thailand, and ASEAN, and co-authored internal briefs on cross-border regulatory harmonization.
+Also developed policy-facing visualizations using Python and Excel.

 ### Poster
 {% if site.author.googlescholar %}